 WAC 132Y-125-130 Prohibited conduct under Title IX.
 Pursuant to RCW 28B.50.140(13) and Title IX of the Education Amendments Act of 1972, 20 U.S.C.
 Sec.
-1681, Edmonds College may impose disciplinary sanctions against a student or a college sponsored student organization, athletic team or living group, who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of sex-based "sexual harassment, as defined in WAC 132Y-125-010 Definitions. ."
+1681, Edmonds College may impose disciplinary sanctions against a student or a college-sponsored student organization, athletic team, or living group, who commits, attempts to commit, or aids, abets, incites, encourages, or assists another person to commit, an act(s) of (("sexual harassment."